yangwao/skCube-data-collector/README.md

 Prvy bajt dat sa nachadza na ofsete 0x0010
 ```

-There are 4 types of radio packets, then there is 30s pause.
+There are 4 types of radio packets, then there is 30 sec pause, then again 4 types of radio packets.

 `ADCS, CDHS, PWR a COM`